joeytwiddle/coffeescript-gotchas/README.md

 I wrote a
 [helpful Vim plugin](https://github.com/joeytwiddle/rc_files/blob/master/.vim/ftplugin/coffee.vim)
-that assists when writing Coffeescript.
-Each time you save the file, it shows what **changes** were made to the compiled JS file as a diff.
-I hope it can help!
+that assists when learning Coffeescript.
+Each time you save the file, it shows **what new changes** were made to the compiled JS file, as an diff in the preview window.
+It can help when experimenting with Coffeescript, to glance and ensure the output is what you expected it to be.

 One other small gotcha is **accidentally editing** the compiled JS file instead of the source CS file.
-(I occasionally do that when I have opened the JS file to inspect a line number reported in a runtime error.)
+(I occasionally did that, before sourcemaps, when I opened the JS file to inspect a line number reported in a runtime error.)
 To avoid making that mistake, I have
 [another little vim script](https://github.com/joeytwiddle/rc_files/blob/master/.vim/ftplugin/javascript.vim) which makes the JS file un-editable if the "Generated by Coffeescript" message is detected at the top.